 - Have a big, long, luxurious bath – Once the baby arrives this may be more difficult to do, so spoil yourself now while you can.

 - Get the baby seat installed in the car – Another thing to save you hassle later, and it’ll help you get used to how it works.
+If you don’t have a car seat already, you could check out the best brand igemm signature car seat to see if it suits your needs.

 - Learn how to get the pram out and about – You’ll become a master with this in time, but when it’s new and confusing it can help to learn the basics while you’re not also holding a baby.